abwajidjamali/password-strength-analyzer/README.md

-# 🔐 Password Strength Analyzer API
+#  Password Strength Analyzer API

-A fast, offline REST API built in **Rust** (Actix-Web) that analyzes password strength using entropy calculation, common pattern detection, and actionable suggestions.
+A fast and lightweight REST API built in **Rust** that analyzes password strength using entropy calculation, common pattern detection, and actionable suggestions.

 ---